The 2025 State of User Research by UserInterviews revealed some pretty disheartening conclusions:

 Survicate is a complete feedback platform that serves a different purpose depending on the exact team that’s using it.

-As a research repository, it offers all the must-have features such a tool should have:
+Survicate's AI research repository covers all the must-have features a tool like this should have:

-- centralizing data from across sources (14 external platforms, from tl;dv to Zendesk or Google reviews), csv uploads, call and video transcriptions, Survicate surveys (of course),
+- centralizing data from across sources (15+ sources, from tl;dv to Zendesk or Google reviews), csv uploads, call and video transcriptions, Survicate surveys (of course),

-- auto-analyzing the centralized data, categorizing it into themes and topics, and always linking back to exact quotes and sources to avoid any hallucinations,
+- auto-analyzing the centralized data, categorizing it into patterns, and always linking back to exact quotes and sources to avoid any hallucinations,

 - filtering the analyzed data by source and time frame, as well as auto-generating charts and graphs that can be downloaded in PDF and PNG formats,